|

 LAKESIDE AMUSEMENT PARK (Denver, CO)

 Park News - (8/9/2023) Things are not going well over at Lakeside Amusement Park it seems.
 According to the official website the Cyclone wooden coaster along with several other rides are currently Closed.
 The Galaxi coaster that the park has been working on installing for awhile now is still not open, so the only full sized coaster open at the park is said to be the Wild Chipmunk.
-The park’s website also mentions the park’s limited operating schedule for the rest of the summer, and has previously mentioned how ride operators may have to rotate between running various rides in the park.
-A reader stopped by and snapped a few pics showing off the new Zyklon/Galaxi coaster (see below), and noted that the train on the Dragon was removed as well as the ride’s sign looked like it had half-way fallen over.
-RCDB reports that the Dragon has been sitting closed since 2020 so they may be preparing to remove it.

 MIAMI WILDS (Miami, Florida)

-MORGAN’S WONDERLAND (San Antonio, Texas) Note: Morgan’s Wonderland is a special theme park custom designed to be an inclusive place of wonder and enjoyment for guests with disabilites as well as for those without, “encouraging everyone to gain a greater understanding of one another.”
+Note: Morgan’s Wonderland is a special theme park custom designed to be an inclusive place of wonder and enjoyment for guests with disabilites as well as for those without, “encouraging everyone to gain a greater understanding of one another.”

 2024 - Four New Attractions - (10/24/2023) Morgan’s Wonderland in Texas has announced the park’s largest expansion of all time will be happening for the 2024 season.
 This will involve a $6 million expansion plan featuring several new attractions.
 The list includes a new 4D theater that will show “Mars Rollercoaster 4D”, Rocket’s Sky Flight Adventure (Soaring Eagle ZipLine), Jette’s Wonder Bikes (a wheelchair accessible ride) as well as a new wheelchair accessible Pirate Island Cruises, a passenger boat ride that will take guests onto the park’s 8-acre “catch and release” fishing lake.
-While the article declines to name the manufacturer of the custom flat ride, they do confirm it is a well known Italian ride company.
-Since the custom artwork looks very similar in concept to a Magic Bikes ride, we suspect this may be from Zamperla.

 OAK’S PARK (Portland, Orgeon)

-2023 - Nothing is known at this point in time...
+2024 - Nothing is known at this point in time... and nothing added for 2023

 PACIFIC PARK (Santa Monica Pier, CA)